theatre-js/theatre-docs/docs/getting-started/README.md

 ## 1 — Set up

 :::: grid
-::: callout /getting-started/install/ | ⤓ Install Theatre.js
+::: callout /getting-started/install/ | 💾 Install Theatre.js
 Install Theatre.js from `npm` or `yarn`, build with a bundler, and get up and running in your local browser.<br>
 [Get started →](/getting-started/install/)
 :::

+<p style="display: flex; align-items: center; margin: 0; font-size: 1.4em;">or</p>

-::: light-callout /getting-started/try-it-out/ | ▶ Quick start
+::: light-callout /getting-started/try-it-out/ | 🚀 Quick start
 Start using Theatre.js in your browser, download a starter project, or add it to your web page with a CDN.<br>
 [Try it out →](/getting-started/try-it-out/)
 :::